simonmichael/hledger/MANUAL.md

 name components.
 Note `--depth` doesn't work too well with `--flat` currently;
 it hides deeper accounts rather than aggregating them.

+With a [reporting interval](#reporting-interval), multiple columns will be shown.
+Note the values in each cell are the sum of postings in that period, equivalent to change of balance.
+This is good for a multi-column cashflow report or income statement.
+Eg:

+    $ hledger balance ^income ^expense --monthly --depth 3

 #### incomestatement

 This command displays a simple